kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->
+Yes.
+Since the `volumeClaimTemplates` can already differ from the actual PVCs now, disable this feature gate should not leave any inconsistent state.

+If the `volumeClaimTemplates` is updated then the feature is disabled and the StatefulSet is rolled back, The `volumeClaimTemplates` will be kept as the latest version, and the history of them will be lost.

 ###### What happens if we reenable the feature if it was previously rolled back?

+If the `volumeClaimUpdateStrategy` is already set to `InPlace` reenable the feature will kick off the update process immediately.

 ###### Are there any tests for feature enablement/disablement?